 The Contractor shall execute the Work within the space constraints and time constraints indicated in the Contract Documents.
 The Contractor’s Schedule of Work shall identify these constraints and any critical path scheduling concerns.

 The Contractor shall work with the Region and any adjacent Other Contractors to coordinate the interface between the Work and the work of any other contracts.

-Existing valves and gates may not be watertight.

-The access to plant site and plant facilities is restricted and site space is limited.
-Stage the work so that access to plant facilities is maintained at all times.
-Coordinate all construction activities, through the Consultant, with Region staff.
+The new Elevated Tank cannot be commissioned until the feedermain and yard piping in the Jane Street Pumping Station Contract has been completed and commissioned.

+Using the water from municipal hydrants for commissioning shall be coordinated with the Region and shall be done during off peak demand period and hours only.

 Suggested Sequence of Construction

-The general suggested sequence of construction is as follows:Carefully examine the existing utility services on the site to determine the difficulty of the work and the number and type of electrical cables, telephone cables, etc. to be re-routed as well as any trees to be relocated.
+The general suggested sequence of construction is as follows:

+Construct construction access road.

+Install Erosion and Sediment Control measures and temporary fencing.

+Construct the tank foundation, tank shaft and steel tank

+Complete site work, yard piping, Watermain connections, Process, Mechanical, Electrical and telecommunications Works.

+Disinfect tank.

+Commission tank and tie into system.

+Site restoration and paving.
+Paving shall be undertaken at the end of the construction period to prevent damage.

 Prior to making the major tie-ins to existing process units and structures, demonstrate that the equipment installed in all new structures is fully functional.
 Connections to existing works will not be permitted until all equipment in the new adjacent works operates to the satisfaction of the Consultant, O&M manuals have been turned over and specified training has been provided for the works components.
 No claim for delay will be entertained due to unsatisfactory operation of any equipment.

 Interruptions to Existing Operations

-Interruption of existing facility/system operations, equipment and services shall not be made without the Consultant’s express approval of the timing thereof.
+Interruption of facility/system operations, equipment and services shall not be made without the Consultant’s express approval of the timing thereof.

 Provide labour and materials to carry on the work continuously until the service or facility/system operation is restored.